The Galaxy Activity, Torus, and Outflow Survey (GATOS): N. Unveiling physical processes in local active galaxies. Unsupervised hierarchical clustering of JWST MIRI/MRS observations: Data and methodology

 \section{Data and methodology}

-We selected a total sample of 15 nearby (distances $<$100\,Mpc) galaxies (see Table~\ref{Table:1}) that primarily host different AGN types, observed with MIRI/MRS. Most of them have been studied in detail with mid-IR spectroscopic data in recent works \citep[][]{AAH2019,PereiraSantaella2022,GarciaBernete2022,Zhang2023,Armus2023,GarciaBernete2024,GarciaBernete2024b,Dasyra2024,Davies2024,Goold2024,HM2024b,Zhang2024,Veenema2025}, providing prior knowledge of the physical processes at play in these systems.
+We selected a total sample of 15 nearby (distances $<$100\,Mpc) galaxies (see Table~\ref{Table:1}) that primarily host different AGN types, observed with MIRI/MRS. The sources that will be used as the training dataset represent all the local AGN and starburst galaxies, from archival and proprietary time, that have been studied in detail with MIRI/MRS mid-IR spectroscopic data in recent works \citep[][]{AAH2019,PereiraSantaella2022,GarciaBernete2022,Zhang2023,Armus2023,GarciaBernete2024,GarciaBernete2024b,Dasyra2024,Davies2024,Goold2024,HM2024b,Zhang2024,Veenema2025}, providing prior knowledge of the physical processes (e.g. kinematics, ionisation, temperatures, etc.) at play in these systems.
 In this way, they can be used as a test bed to validate the technique, and then apply it to new MIRI/MRS unexplored data cubes.